 There are two ways to search this site:

-- Select the weather tab at the top of the page and choose from the topics that come up in the drop down menu.
+Select the Weather tab at the top of the page and choose from the topics in the drop-down menu.

-- Type a keyword into the search bar eg rain.
+Enter a keyword into the search bar eg 'rain'.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

 This is an educational YouTube channel with short videos about lots of science topics.

 Go to Playlists and find the playlist Earth Science: Earth's Spheres and Natural Resources.